hoylemd/rails_base/README.md

 todo: add a 'resend verification' link to profile pages.
 todo: invalidate current password on password reset, and log user out elsewhere.
 todo: allow admins to promote other users to admins
+todo: force users to re-verify when changing email